robfinch/Qupls/README.md

 Qupls4.sv is the top level for the CPU.
 Minimum of about 200k LUTs.
 Qupls4_mpu.sv is the top level for the MPU which contains the CPU, timers, and interrupt controller.

+# Issues
+* Instructions are too wide.
+The instruction set has been simply designed, having almost some VLIW aspects to it.
+It would be better if instructions were 32-bit.
+48-bits is 50% wider than 32, however some instruction sequences requiring two instruction in a 32-bit ISA can be done using only a single instruction.
+So, code is somewhat less than 50% more.
+* Dual-operation instructions are not used very often.
+They consume LUT resources and likely extra power.
+* Core does not work yet, a long ways to go.
+* No software yet.